-An examination fee of 1 percent is applied to imported vehicles.
+An examination fee of one percent is applied to imported vehicles.
 Imported used vehicles that are more than 10 years old incur an additional tax ranging from 2.5 percent to 50 percent of the CIF value.
-Ghanaian customs maintains a price list that is used to determine the value of imported used vehicles for tax purposes.
+The Ghana Customs, Excise, and Preventive Service maintains a price list that is used to determine the value of imported used vehicles for tax purposes.
 There are complaints that this system is not transparent because the price list used for valuation is not publicly available.